Glossary

 ✦

-This style is a little tricky for me to describe, so I’ll just show you the examples!
+This style is tricky for me to describe, so here are some examples!

 EXAMPLES OF MANDALA DESIGNS —